Darren-Chambers/deploy-vsp360-ova/README.md

 used automatically when jobs run.
 The encrypted vault file must not be committed to version control.

-### 4. Configure Nginx autoindex
+### 4. Configure web server directory index

-On your OVA file server, ensure Nginx is configured with JSON autoindex:
+The survey refresh job requires the OVA file server to return a JSON directory listing.
+Nginx is recommended.
+If using Nginx, configure it with JSON autoindex:

     location / {
         root /var/www/html;